ihoooman/Signal-Bot/README.md

 # DONATION_TIERS=100,500,1000  # Telegram Stars donation buttons
 # ADMIN_CHAT_IDS=123456789     # Comma-separated admin chat ids for /donations and /refund
 # TIMEZONE=Asia/Tehran         # Override the scheduler timezone if needed
+CONF_MIN=0.70                 # Minimum probability for actionable ideas MIN_SIGNALS=8                 # Emit at least this many symbols per summary ALPHA_SIGMOID=2.0             # Logistic sharpness for probability mapping BEAR_SELL_BOOST=1.15          # Multiplier when global context is risk-off RISKON_BUY_BOOST=1.10         # Multiplier when global context is risk-on WATCH_BAND_LOW=0.55           # Lower bound for watchlist classification
 ```

+Actionable ideas require `CONF_MIN` (default 70%) and sit in the 🟢 section.
+Entries that clear `WATCH_BAND_LOW` but not `CONF_MIN` appear under 🟡 Watch, while the ⚪ Experimental bucket backfills until at least `MIN_SIGNALS` symbols are published.
+Summary/emergency runs log a JSON line per job with counts, average confidence, and the detected market regime for monitoring.

 Tips:
 - Set `ENV_FILE` in the environment to point at a custom config file if you deploy outside the repo root.